cesine/general-ledger/previous/PayStub/README.md

 TODO
+* export payroll and cross confirm with paystub pdfs (done)
-* recacculate the sheet and put the data into gnu cache
+* recacculate the payroll company contributions and put the data into ledger